Assistant Professor of Political Science and International Affairs

 Harris Mylonas joined the Elliott School of International Affairs in Fall 2009 as Assistant Professor of Political Science and International Affairs.
 He received his Ph.D. in political science from Yale University in 2008, and completed his undergraduate degree at the University of Athens, Greece.
 For the 2008-09 and 2011-2012 academic years, he was Academy Scholar at the Harvard Academy for International and Area Studies.
 He is associate editor of Nationalities Papers and Vice President of the Association for the Study of Nationalities.

-He is currently working on another book project — tentatively entitled "The Politics of Managing Diasporas" — analyzing why some states develop policies to cultivate links with and/or to attract back some of their co-ethnics abroad but not others.
+He is currently working on a book project — tentatively entitled "The Strategic Logic of Diaspora Management" — analyzing why some states develop policies to cultivate links with and/or to attract back some of their co-ethnics abroad but not others.

 Ph.D., Yale University